GA-SF-ADI/adi-2-resources/java-practice/morning-exercises/README.md

 ## Binary Search:

 ### 22. Implement binary search to find the index of a number in a sorted array.
+If it does not exist return -1.

 [Solution] (solutions/binarysearch/findindex.java)